 5. The AU e-mail system must not be used to create or distribute unsolicited, offensive, or unwanted e-mail, including the dissemination of chain letters.
 The sending of unsolicited marketing messages is a criminal offence.

-7. Be very careful when downloading material from the internet and opening e-mail attachments if there is any suspicion of it including a virus.
+7. Be extremely careful when downloading material from the internet and opening e-mail attachments if there is any suspicion of it including a virus.
 If you have any suspicions, do not open an attachment and contact Information Services staff immediately.
 You may be subject to University penalties if you are found to have been negligent in this regard, and you should also be aware that services or access to the system may have to be withdrawn for a period of time in order to rectify any problems caused by the spread of a virus by your computer.

 9. You must not invade anyone’s privacy by any means using e-mail.

 10. You should not rely on e-mail for record-keeping purposes.
 Where long term accessibility is an issue you should transfer e-mail records to a more lasting medium or format.

 11. The laws applying to copyright are applicable to e-mail messages and attachments.
 You should familiarise yourself with the University’s policies in relation to copyright and be careful when copying material for inclusion in e-mail.

 12. Be aware that documents attached to e-mails may contain information from which the history of a document’s creation may be deduced.
 This data may identify those involved in generating or altering that item.

 AU Considerations relating to Staff and Student Use